BasileKoko/shopping_cart/README.md

 11. Add order
 /api/v1/order/add

-user can only enter payment method and voucher code The order total cost, status and list of items ordered will be populated automatically
+User can only enter payment method and voucher code The order total cost, status and list of items ordered will be populated automatically if order status is completed items will be removed from user trolley Order history will show as the orders with status completed.

 ```